-The University of Northampton understand that this is a unsettling time for students and there is a range of support available to you.
-There are lots of ways to access this support for your studies and also your wellbeing that you can find here.
-There is also a list of support that Library and Learning Services (LLS) and other University teams can offer available here.
+The University of Northampton understand that this is an unsettling time for students and there is a range of support available to you.
+There are lots of ways to access this support for your studies and also your wellbeing.
+There is also a list of support that Library and Learning Services (LLS) and other University teams can offer available.
 If you need academic or any other kind of support please do get in touch as soon as you can, we are all here to help you.

-We do not recommend that you visit Waterside Campus until you have been advised by the University of Northampton to do so.
+Please do not visit Waterside Campus unless you have been advised by the University of Northampton to do so.

 As the situation evolves, we will continue to update the Library and Learning Services website with details of any changes to library services and support.
 You can also use Ask Us to locate all our FAQs.
 If you can't find an answer to your question, you can submit your question via Ask Us and we can add it the FAQs.

 Our Learning Development, Academic Librarian, Learning Technology and Research Support teams are all working remotely and are still happy to support you with your studies.There are a range of ways to contact us.
 If you are not sure who you need to speak to, email us at email@example.com or use our web enquiry form.
 It is really helpful if you include your full name and student number when you contact us.

 Library and Learning Services are running a click and collect book service for staff and students only.
 Please use this web form to request physical books where an e-copy is not available on NELSON.
 The form contains details on how to request and collect items.

 If you currently have items on loans from us you are able to return them at any time by using the secure drop box in the Visitor Centre.
 The Visitor Centre can be found next to the McColls shop.

 More information about this and other Library and Learning Services teams and resources can be found on our Frequently Asked Questions site, Ask Us.